-Are your puppies from local breeders?
-There is a misunderstanding that "local" breeders means better.
+There is a misunderstanding that “local” breeders means better.
 This is definitely not true.
-Our breeders are inspected and licensed.
+Our breeders are licensed, inspected and carry no violations.
 Regular home breeders are not inspected by anyone, are not licensed and are not required to give any warranties on puppies they sell.
-One of our out-of-state breeders is one of the top champion lab breeders in the country.
-Her dogs are bred for beauty and temperament.
-We are lucky to get many of her cuties!
+Our breeders have professional kennels with indoor and outdoor runs and their dogs get the best veterinarian care and love.
+We are lucky to get many of their cuties!

 Have your puppies had all their shots?

 Our puppies arrive just after they turn eight weeks old.
-While we have them in the store, they are visited by our wonderful vets at South Salem Animal Hospital/Noah's Ark Animal Hospital and puppy shots are kept up-to-date for their age while they are with us.
+While we have them in the store, they are visited by our wonderful vets at South Salem Animal Hospital & Noah’s Ark Animal Hospital and puppy shots are kept up-to-date for their age while they are with us.
 Puppies receive a series of shots until they are about 22 weeks old.
 This will vary slightly according to the vet you use.
-Puppies, like children, receive shots to protect against various serious diseases.
-When you purchase your puppy, we send you home with lots of helpful training and feeding information as well as the puppy's up to date shot record.
+Puppies, like children, receive shots to protect against various diseases.
+When you purchase your puppy, we send you home with lots of helpful training and feeding information as well as the puppy’s up to date shot record.

 Will my puppy get sick?

 This is very important!
 Just as children pick up illnesses from other children, puppies can pick up colds, coughs and illnesses from other dogs.
 We take the best possible care of our puppies while they are ours and we have a medical room in the store to care for puppies that develop common puppy ailments.
 Like people, puppies can incubate illness or hide symptoms.
 That is why we offer a variety of warranties to help you care for your new puppy.